 - Nashik – Distance is around 150 km.
 You can book a cab from Nashik to Daman and reach there within 3.5 hours via NH848.

 There is no direct flight connectivity to Daman and Diu.
 The closest airport is in Surat.
 You can catch a flight to Surat and then hire a taxi from Surat Airport to Daman.
-You can also take a flight from Ahmedabad and then proceed on your journey to Daman and Diu.
+You can also take a flight from Ahmedabad and then proceed on your journey.

 Being small islets, the weather in Daman and Diu is cool and breezy around the year.
-While the Daman and Diu temperature during the summer months can range between 23 and 42 degrees C, winters are much cooler with temperatures between 10 and 24 degrees C. Daman and Diu also receive heavy rainfall during monsoon.
+While the temperature during the summer months can range between 23 and 42 degrees C, winters are much cooler with temperatures between 10 and 24 degrees C. This twin island also receive heavy rainfall during monsoon.

 Where to Stay: Daman and Diu Hotels & Resorts

-Here are some hotels and resorts in Daman and Diu:
+Here are some suggestions of hotels and resorts

 - The Deltin, Daman